dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 Fall damage reduction
 Cloak

-### Digital
+### Biological
-Digital upgrades govern mental capabilities, such as reflexes and knowledge.
+Biological upgrades govern mental capabilities, such as reflexes and knowledge.
 They can be installed by the player.

 #### Eyes
 Auto aim